 All LECOM students live in privately-owned, off-campus housing.
-The Office of Student Affairs at each location may have available information on rental properties or rental agencies.
+Student Affairs at each location may have available information on rental properties or rental agencies.
 However, please note that any information made available to a student does not represent an endorsement of any kind.
 It is the student's responsibility to identify housing within a reasonable distance of the campus and to research and inspect a listing to determine its suitability.
 Students should read leases before signing them.

 LECOM staff and students are prepared to assist new students in becoming more familiar with local neighborhoods and to help them evaluate accessibility to shopping and recreation areas.
-LECOM disclaims any warranty or guarantee as to the price, quality or safety of off-campus housing.
+LECOM disclaims any warranty or guarantee as to the price, quality, or safety of off-campus housing.

-Students are expected to maintain living accommodations near campus (less than30 mins travel) to increase academic success by limiting the time lost to travel and to be close in instances when academic schedules undergo unforeseen updates or changes.
+Students are expected to maintain living accommodations near campus (less than 30 mins travel) to increase academic success by limiting the time lost to travel and to be close in instances when academic schedules undergo unforeseen updates or changes.

-4.1.9.
 Student Telephone Emergency Message System

-Should an emergency arise with a student's family, the family may contact the Office of Student Affairs to initiate contact with the student.
+Should an emergency arise with a student's family, the family may contact Student Affairs to initiate contact with the student.
 Students are asked to inform family members/friends that only emergency messages will be relayed to students.
 The caller must clearly state that an emergency exists.
-The caller will be asked for his or her name, telephone number, his or her relationship to the student, and the nature of the emergency.
+The caller will be asked for their name, telephone number, their relationship to the student, and the nature of the emergency.
 Verifiable student information may also be requested.